AsiaGrpr/holbertonschool-interview/README.md

 - ***Prototype***: `skiplist_t *linear_skip(skiplist_t *list, int value)`
 - Where `list` is a pointer to the head of the skip list to search in
 - ***Return***: `a pointer on the first node where value is located`

+## Star Wars API - Amateur
+Write a JS script that prints all characters of a Star Wars movie:
+- The first positional argument passed is the Movie ID - example: 3 = “Return of the Jedi”
+- Display one character name per line in the same order as the “characters” list in the /films/ endpoint